UPCOMING EXHIBITION

 Curatorial Focus: The festival explores the relationship between humans and fragile natural environments.
 It is named after the Pangue plant, a flower native to the region of Chile and commonly found in Panquehue, where the AAL Museum is located.
 In the Mapuche language represents the mountain lion and embodies values such as bravery, wisdom, strength, and energy.
 The symbolism of this plant is key to the festival, highlighting the strength and energy that humans can exchange with nature.
 It emphasizes the healing power of nature and how we can rebuild our connection with our planet.

-Call for Submissions: We invite artists, video makers, and filmmakers from “Canada, the United States, Mexico, and the Caribbean” to submit works that explore the relationship between humans and fragile natural environments.
+Call for Submissions: We invite artists, video makers, and filmmakers from “” to submit works that explore the relationship between humans and fragile natural environments.
 We encourage submissions that integrate meaningful messages and potential solutions within the narrative of the work.
 Human-Nature Connection: We seek to understand how individuals relate to their environment and the broader implications of climate change and social change through the body and the land.
 Artists are encouraged to share personal stories through their videos, connecting their experiences with the audience.
 Due to the location of the AAL Museum, where we will launch this first edition of the festival, we are particularly interested in narratives that address decentralization and envision a better future for humanity.

 SUBMISSION GUIDELINES